Tax-free savings accounts are flexible, convenient but underused

 Of the people holding TFSAs in 2012, 44 per cent had made their maximum annual contribution, according to a poll released by Bank of Montreal (BMO).

-In 2013, the annual contribution limit increased to $5,500 and remains at that level for 2014.
-Most Canadians say they plan to contribute the maximum allowable amount within the next five years.
+In 2013, the annual contribution limit increased to $5,500 and remained at that level for 2014.
+The 2015 federal budget immediately increased the maximum allowable contribution limit to $10,000 a year -- an amount that will not be indexed to inflation in the future.

-Even though under the rules governing TFSAs you can accumulate unused room from past years to increase your annual contribution limit, meaning that if you've never contributed, you could deposit as much as $31,000 into a TFSA in 2014, statistics compiled by Investor Economics show that the average account TFSA balance as of June 2013 was only $8,785.
+This means that if you've never contributed to a TFSA, you could deposit as much as $41,000 into a TFSA in 2015.
+But statistics compiled by Investor Economics show that the average account TFSA balance as of June 2013 was only $8,785.

 TFSAs popular but not used effectively